clever-cake/crud-car/README.md

 # Getting started

 This application needs a connection to a postgres database.
-The database can easily setup by using docker-compose.
+The database can be easily setup by using docker-compose.
 Simply run

 ```
 docker-compose up -d